purvitrivedi/sei-group-project-3/README.md

 ## Planning

-Since we were three group members, each of us decided to take ownership (Backend & Frontend) of the app.
+Since we were three group members, each of us decided to take ownership of one Backend & Frontend aspect of the app.
 Andy did Hikes, Kuriko did Groups and I did user Authentication, Profiles & App Navigation.

-### App Layout
+### Wireframe

-Like project-2, we also planned out the user journey of Hikr on Miro.
+Like project-2, we also planned out the basic look of Hikr on Miro.

 <img src="frontend/src/styles/assets/README/hikr-home-miro.png" alt="home-page-miro" width="400" /> <img src="frontend/src/styles/assets/README/hike-index-miro.png" alt="hikr-index-miro" width="400" /> <img src="frontend/src/styles/assets/README/hike-show-miro.png" alt="hike-show-miro" width="400" /> <img src="frontend/src/styles/assets/README/login-miro.png" alt="login-miro" width="400" /> <img src="frontend/src/styles/assets/README/profile-miro.png" alt="profile-miro" width="400" /> <img src="frontend/src/styles/assets/README/group-miro.png" alt="group-miro" width="400" />

 # Process

-As each of us had our own Backend areas to workon, we first planned out what models, controllers & routes each of us will be creating before moving on to code session.
+As each of us had our own Backend areas to work on, we first planned out what models, controllers & routes each of us will be creating before moving on to the code session.
 We also decided on which aspects of our models will be embedded or referenced.

 Our notes are outlined in the next section with code examples.

 ## Backend (Day 1 to 3)

-We had a strong start as the three of us finished the Backend within the first two days.
-On Day one, each of us worked on our models, controller and routes.
-On Day 2, we helped each other test and troubleshoot bugs.
+We had a strong start as the three of us finished the Backend by the end of Day 3.
+On Day 2, each of us worked on our models, controller and routes.
+On Day 3, we helped each other test and troubleshoot bugs.

 ### Models